-In casual American English, "He checks the weather forecast before deciding what to wear" sounds like "hee CHEHKS dhuh WEH-dher FOR-kast buh-FOR duh-SAHY-duhng WUHT tuh WAIR".
-Several things happen here, and the headline one is the Flap T: the T between vowels turns into a quick D-like flap.
+Americans pronounce "He checks the weather forecast before deciding what to wear" as "hee CHEHKS dhuh WEH-dher FOR-kast buh-FOR duh-SAHY-duhng WUHT tuh WAIR" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T — the T between vowels turns into a quick D-like flap.
+It lands on deciding, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.